CoAEMSP Letter of Review

 for enrollment in the upcoming Spring semester.

-To officially apply for Spring 2019, applicants should attend one of the Program Information Sessions in 2018.
+To officially apply for Spring 2023, applicants should attend one of the Program Information Sessions in the Fall of 2022.
 During this session, applicants will receive the required material for their application file.
-The applicant must submit a completed application (containing all documents) by November 20, 2018.
+The applicant must submit a completed application (containing all documents) by November 20, 2023.

 Once accepted into the program, students are expected and required to come to classes (more than two absences a semester may cause the student to fail a core class and then be removed from the cohort.
 Students will also be required to pass all classes in the Paramedic Core Curriculum to become eligible to test with the NREMT to become a paramedic.